Golmaal 3: Plot

-After the marriage, the two families start living in one house, filled with non-stop laughter and mayhem, with both groups trying and failing to evict the other.
-During Daboo's birthday celebration at a mall, one of the debtors of Pritam's sons named Raghu attacks the group and Geeta is injured.
-Gopal, who refused to accompany the group earlier, shows up and the five sons fight off Raghu and his goons.
-Later that day, the five boys blame each other for not solving their own problems and how it hurt their father and mother respectively.
-An argument takes place between Pritam, Geeta and Daboo.
-The argument is overheard by Lucky, who finds out that they are not Pritam and Geeta's sons, but orphans, when Daboo threatens Pritam and Geeta that she will confess it to them.
-After Lucky informs the others and Daboo, who is also an orphan, follows him and confesses it herself, the boys vow not to tell the couple that they know they are orphans, and to hide that, they vow to become brothers in the real sense, bonding strongly in the process.
+After Pritam and his sons get out of the home, the two families start living in one house, filled with non-stop laughter and mayhem, with both groups trying and failing to evict the other, due to which Pritam gets injured in 2 of the attempts.
+During Daboo's birthday celebration at a mall, one of the debtors of Pritam's sons, named Raghu, attacks the group, and Geeta is injured.
+Gopal, who refused to accompany the group earlier, shows up, and the five sons fight off Raghu and his goons.
+Later that day, the five boys blamed each other for not solving their own problems and for how it hurt their father and mother, respectively.
+An argument takes place between Pritam, Geeta, and Daboo.
+The argument is overheard by Lucky, who also finds out that they are not Pritam and Geeta's sons, when Daboo threatens Pritam and Geeta that she will confess it to them.
+After Lucky informs the others, and Daboo, who is also an orphan, follows him and confesses it herself, the boys vow not to tell the couple that they know they are orphans, and to hide that, they vow to become brothers in the real sense, bonding strongly in the process.

 They also open a large toy store with the help of Vasooli Bhai and Pappi.
 Upon meeting Pritam during the store's opening, Pappi remembers where he hid the necklace and attempts to turn himself in, but this causes everyone to believe that Pritam was the one who stole the necklace, causing a long squabble and chase.
-Pritam finds the necklace after the mayhem and Pappi and his goons are arrested after Gopal and Daboo trick him into summoning the police and making him reveal the location of the hidden necklace and that he was the one who stole it.
+Pritam finds the necklace after the mayhem, and Pappi and his goons are arrested after Gopal and Daboo trick him into summoning the police and making him reveal the location of the hidden necklace and that he was the one who stole it.

-Later, Pritam and Geeta go on their honeymoon while Gopal, Madhav, Lucky, and the two Laxmans end up brawling after an argument over their rooms.
+Later, Pritam and Geeta go on their honeymoon, and Vasooli and Chintu decide to go on a date.
+Meanwhile, Gopal, Madhav, Lucky, and the two Laxmans end up brawling after an argument over their rooms.
 During the argument, Daboo tries to stop them, but they don't.
-The film ends with Daboo saying “I can't stop them, only one man can” on the camera and pulls the director of the film, Rohit Shetty, and other crew members to stop their argument.
+The film ends with Daboo breaking the fourth wall by saying “I can't stop them, only one man can” on the camera and pulls the director of the film, Rohit Shetty, and other crew members to stop their argument.
 The whole cast and crew enter the frame to stop them together, which itself creates chaos.